 Caffeine tolerance and addiction is a very serious problem that millions face every day.
 A surprising number of individuals who are addicted to caffeine are senior adults who have been consuming this enhancing chemical for most of their lives.

 The impact that caffeine has on the body is not a constant thing.
 A person who is drinking caffeine for the first time or the first time in years will have a stronger reaction to it than someone who has been drinking it every day for years and years.

 This means that your elderly family member may already be highly accustomed to caffeine and its addictive nature or they may have recently started drinking it as part of an effort to stay awake and be more energized as they age and are now seeing the effects of an addiction set in.
 In either case, it is important to understand how too much caffeine can develop a tolerance and addiction.
 These together can impact your elderly loved ones.

 How Fast Does Caffeine Tolerance and Addiction Happen?

 Unfortunately, it doesn’t take much time at all for most people to start consuming dangerous levels of caffeine in order to get that ‘high’ each day.
 What used to come with 1-2 cups of coffee now require 5.
+This is when too much caffeine becomes a bad thing.
 Many people know obvious extremes are bad, but they fail to see how extreme their own caffeine addictions are.